JiaxiongQ/GauSim/README.md

 GauSim is developed to efficiently and physically augment autonomous driving scenes for robust and secure ADAS, it will add more features in the near future!
 - [x] Add moving cars and static obstacles.
 - [x] Physically change the car colors.
-- [ ] Handle dynamic scenes, including moving cars and pedestrain.
-(Achieve 50%)
+- [x] Handle dynamic scenes, including moving cars and pedestrain.
-- [ ] Support LiDAR point cloud initialization.
+- [x] Support LiDAR point cloud initialization.
 - [ ] Effectiveness evaluation of downstream tasks.
 - [ ] Combine kinematics to generate novel car motion.